syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Columns.md

 ![](Columns_images/Columns_img8.png)

-The index of the checkbox column can be changed at run-time using the [`updateCheckboxColumn`](https://help.syncfusion.com/api/js/ejtreegrid#methods:updatecheckboxcolumn "updateCheckboxColumn") method.
-The index of the column in which the checkbox should be displayed is passed as the method parameter.

 ## Column Template

 Column Template is used to customize the column’s look and feel based on requirement.

-The following code example shows you how to display the icon in the TreeGrid column.
+The following code example shows you how to display the icon in the TreeGrid column,

 * `TemplateID` - Using the `TemplateID` property, you can specify the Id of the script element, which contains the template for the column.
 * `Template` - HTML templates can be specified in the `Template` property of the particular column as a string (HTML element).

-However, you need to enable the `IsTemplateColumn` property for the specific column to display the custom template instead of default template.
+Column template support was enabled for that column by setting `IsTemplateColumn` as `true`.

-Following code example show how to define template for the column.
+The following code example show how to define template for the column,

 {% highlight CSHTML %}